mamadycheicksouare/Hungarian-Algorithm/README.md

 - Kuhn, H. W. (1955).
 "The Hungarian Method for the assignment problem". *Naval Research Logistics Quarterly*.
 - Munkres, J. (1957).
 "Algorithms for the Assignment and Transportation Problems". *Journal of the Society for Industrial and Applied Mathematics*.

----

-**⭐ If you find this implementation useful, please consider giving it a star!**